transimmanence/transimmanence/architecture-of-being/00-before-form-beyond-nothingness.md

   - Both must emerge simultaneously as a package deal:
     - **Take** τ ≡ ɔ
     - **Apply** The Gap to both sides (note: each side has *different* instances of The Gap)
-    - **And** create the very first mark of distinction, differentiating τ and ɔ
+    - **And**, from the constructive (STF) perspective, apply the first Mark of Distinction (`¬`) to the `τ`-side of the equation.
+This is a chiral choice; the mirror MTF-formulation would instead apply a Mark of Excision (`∇`) to the `ɔ`-side, yielding **`ɔ ≡ ∇(—(τ))`**.
     - **Implication:** **τ ≡ ¬(—(ɔ))** -- read as: distinctions (¬) operate on the inherent limitations of representing the unmarked state (ɔ), that is, form arises through making distinctions within the context of the inherent limitations of representing nothingness
     - **Implication:** **ɔ ≡ —(τ)** -- read as: the unmarked state (ɔ) represents the absence of all distinctions, and this absence is defined by the fundamental inability of any representation (which necessarily involves distinction) to fully capture the immediacy of direct experience (τ)
   - **Important!** The mutual definitions reflect co-dependent arising, not tautology.
-These are dynamic, non-hierarchical relationships akin to Buddhist pratītyasamutpāda where no term is foundational.
+These are dynamic, non-hierarchical relationships akin to Buddhist *pratītyasamutpāda* where no term is foundational.
 Another way to look at the mutual definitions is as a form of atemporal structural *soku-hi*.

 **Involution (Yin Equation; Yang at Rest):**
 * **τ ≡ ɔ** but only when — and ¬ do *not* exist
   - Can be reached from any complex expression involving τ, ɔ, —, and ¬ by eliminating *all* ¬ and *all* — simultaneously.
 This simultaneous elimination is crucial; removing only *some* instances of ¬/— would not lead to the reduction τ ≡ ɔ.
   - Note that eliminating *all* ¬ implies the cessation of observation.
 There's no longer something "within" the system to perceive the state, to separate the observer from the observed.

+**Notational Note:**
+* Read **τ ≡ ...** as: "Direct experience provides the context for [representational activity described on RHS]"
+* Read **ɔ ≡ ...** as: "Representational attempts fail when [representational activity described on RHS] tries to capture [...]"
+* When you see τ on the left: look for what contextual field is being described
+* When you see ɔ on the left: look for what representational failure is being indicated

 **τ ≡ ¬(—(ɔ)) ∧ ɔ ≡ —(τ)**